svanegas/revolut_currencies/README.md

 ## Functionality

-The application allows users to check the exchange for a selected set of currencies, which are:
-Euro, US Dollar, British Pound and Czech Koruna.

-This initial version restricts to those currencies, but in further versions user will be able to choose an additional currency from the list to be converted.
+The application allows users to check the exchange for a selected set of currencies, where the user is be able to choose an additional currency from the list to be converted.

+For this version of the app, the number of currencies to be displayed in the list are limited to 6.
+Meaning that if user tries to add an additional currency the app will automatically delete the last currency in the list.

 Every time the user taps on a currency value, it would go to the top, becoming the **base** currency, all the other values are calculated based on the first one.

 The list contains live information that is automatically refreshed.

+The user is able to delete a currency (except the base) by swiping to the left on the corresponding row.

 ## How is it built